abouchama/camelk-knative/README.md

 serverless-operator.v1.2.0                  1.2.0                Succeeded
 servicemeshoperator.v1.0.2                  1.0.2                Succeeded
 ```
+Create projects:
 ```
 oc adm new-project knative-serving && \
 oc adm new-project knative-eventing && \
 oc adm new-project camelkknativetutorial
 ```
+The serverless operator needs to be copied to the knative-serving project before we can create a KnativeServing custom resource, you can watch the status using the command:

 ```
 oc get csv -n knative-serving